Benefits

 In this chapter

-If you are unemployed or have been temporarily laid off, you may get unemployment benefit from NAV if all of this applies to you:
+If you are unemployed or have been temporarily laid off, you may get unemployment benefit from Nav if all of this applies to you:

 - You have lost 50 percent or more of your total working hours.